 The squirrels got the cherries, the blackbirds scoffed the white currants, but we had a good haul of redcurrants from the garden this year.
 They usually end up made into jelly and the occasional summer pudding, but I thought it was time for a change.
+Cue my redcurrant and almond cake.
 Continue reading

 I experienced serious fruit tree envy recently when visiting Kenton Hall in Suffolk, home of the McVeigh family and their longhorn cattle.
 It’s also home to Aunt Paddy and Uncle Howard, possessors of a lovingly-tended kitchen garden and crucially, of three or four espaliered apricots.
 Continue reading